-The Early College Academy (ECA) is an open enrollment charter school for students ages 16-22 residing in Franklin and its contiguous counties.
-ECA’s mission is to engage disenfranchised students, low income youth, first-generation college goers, English language learners and other young people under-represented in higher education in a curriculum that will enable them to simultaneously earn a high school diploma and an associate’s degree for up to two years of credit towards a bachelor’s degree, tuition free.
+Early College Academy (ECA) is an open enrollment, credit recovery charter school in downtown Columbus that serves students ages 16-22.
+ECA’s mission is to engage disenfranchised students, low-income youth, first-generation college goers, English language learners and other young people under-represented in higher education in a curriculum that will enable them to simultaneously earn a high school diploma and an associate’s degree for up to two years of credit towards a bachelor’s degree, tuition free.
+This is one of our favorite field placement opportunities for OSU Social Work students!